shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/HC7yZhc/Figure9-1.png"></center>

-Step 2: The user now decides that adding the project was a mistake and decides to delete that project by executing the delete p/1 command.
+Step 2: The user now decides that adding the project was a mistake and decides to delete that project by executing the `delete p/1` command.
 The delete command will call ProjectDeleteCommand() which will execute the command with executeCommand(). printProjectDeleteMessage() from the UI class will be returned and printed.

 The following sequence diagram shows how the project delete command works:

 <center><img src="https://i.ibb.co/3CFDS75/Figure9-2.png"></center>

-## Adding a deadline to a project
+### **Adding a deadline to a project (Samuel Leow)**
 This section will explain the addition of a deadline to a specified project and how the objects interact with each other.

 The user can add a deadline to a specified project with the deadline command.